codejsha/confluent-kafka-script-generator/README.md

 # Confluent Kafka Script Generator

+NOTE: This project is no longer supported.
+I recommend using the Ansible. (cf. https://github.com/confluentinc/jmx-monitoring-stacks)

 The Confluent Kafka Script Generator helps you create scripts(start/stop scripts, properties ...) for Confluent Platform.

 ## Requirements